mbborromeo/tmdb-fav-movie-list/README.md

 Move the 'dist' folder to 'docs'.

 Inside the 'docs' folder, copy & paste the index.html file and rename it to 404.html.
-This is a bit of a hack to make the single-page app routing work on GitHub Pages server, for when links are opened in a new tab.
+This workaround makes the single-page app routing work on GitHub Pages server for 'deep links', ie. when links are opened in a new tab or a page is refreshed.

 ## Dependencies